We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 Yes, you can travel to Orkney.
 According to the Scottish Government’s Route Map, self-catering properties without shared facilities can open from 3rd July, and all holiday accommodation can open from 15th July – subject to following relevant guidance.

-It’s expected that many accommodation providers in Orkney will open for business, but it is inevitable that some will remain closed.
+Many accommodation providers in Orkney are open for business, but inevitably some will remain closed.
 Others may open after 15th July, so please check with individual providers to confirm.
 You can search for accommodation options via Orkney.com.

 Capacity on flights and ferries to Orkney is still restricted due to physical distancing.
-Please don’t travel to Orkney without confirmed travel and accommodation bookings.
+Please don’t travel to Orkney without pre-booked travel.
+You should also make sure you book your accommodation prior to visiting Orkney.
+Please don't arrive in the islands without accommodation arranged in advance.

 What should I do if I start to suffer symptoms of Coronavirus/COVID-19 when I’m in Orkney?